andrewzm/2014-10-09-compSPDE-NIASRA/README.md

 The talk will focus on the framework of Lindgren et al. (2011) and on the multi-variate spatio-temporal study in Zammit-Mangion et al. (2014) and Zammit-Mangion et al. (2014b).
 Slides for this talk are available on http://www.github.com/andrewzm/MVST/compSPDE-NIASRA-10-14

 References:

 Lindgren F, Rue H, Lindstrom J, 2011.
-An explicit link between Gaussian elds and Gaussian Markov random elds: the stochastic partial dierential equation approach.
+An explicit link between Gaussian fields and Gaussian Markov random fields: the stochastic partial differential equation approach.
 Journal of the Royal Statistical Society B 73(4): 423-498.

 Zammit-Mangion A, Rougier JC, Bamber JL, Schoen NW, 2014.
 Resolving the Antarctic contribution to sea-level rise: a hierarchical modelling framework.
 Environmetrics 25: 245-264.

-Zammit-Mangion A, Rougier JC, Schoen NW, Lindgren F, Bamber JL, in second review.
+Zammit-Mangion A, Rougier JC, Schoen NW, Lindgren F, Bamber JL, in review.
 Multivariate spatio-temporal modelling for assessing Antarctica's present-day contribution to sea-level rise.